Parsa-Rajabi/CMPT-276/docs/project.md

 |  Application Testing  | Automated tests should be set up and configured for API 1 features |

-> [!CAUTION]
-> All group members are required to attend this check-in.
-Any member who fails to attend will receive a 10% deduction from the overall project grade.
-No exceptions will be made.
+> **All group members are required to attend this check-in.
+Any member who fails to attend will receive a `10% deduction` from the overall project grade.
+No exceptions will be made.**

 </details>